 This is not a concert, this is a happening.

-Birmingham welcomes the return of The British Paraorchestra, this time collaborating with integrated circus company Extraordinary Bodies.
+Birmingham welcomes the return of The British Paraorchestra, this time collaborating with integrated circus company Extraordinary Bodies and with a line up including special guest artists Portishead’s Adrian Utley and Goldfrapp’s Will Gregory.
 With semi-improvised movement, aerial flying and physical theatre, Terry Riley’s minimalist masterpiece In C is reimagined as the unique union of two very different disciplines.
 Extraordinary Bodies take cues from Riley’s impulsive and slow-morphing cornerstone minimalist composition, resulting in a hypnotic showcase of physical and mental dexterity.
 The combined effect will be cathartic, uplifting and engulfing – the aural equivalent to climbing inside a giant lava lamp.